 The word processor is what you'll use to write papers.
 You basically just type the text that you want.
 It has a few extras, for instance you can click on "Insert" (on the bar on top) and choose to insert pictures (if you have them on disk) or charts from a stats program.
 The other common thing to insert is an equation.
-Getting to the equation editor requires going to "Insert" then "Object..." then find "Microsoft Equation" under the "Create New" tab.
+Getting to the equation editor requires going through some steps (different for various programs and operating systems).
 Equation Editor is useful to produce text such as: